AmirHammouteneEI/ScheduledPasteAndKeys/readme.txt

    - Keys sequence
    - Paste text
    - Wait
+   - Open files, folders, executables, url
+   - Run Windows system specific command (shut down, reboot, kill processes, create files...)

 The goal in future versions is to include those actions :

    - Mouve Cursor (to destination and in circle)
    - Play sounds
-   - Open files, folders, executables, url
-   - Run Windows system specific command (shut down, reboot, switch audio device...)

 Feebacks and idea of other actions are very welcome !